 Giving gifts is one way to demonstrate love for your partner.
-Gift giving has the potential to bring joy or hurt, disappointment and friction in your relationship.
+Gift giving has the potential to bring joy or hurt, disappointment or friction in your relationship.
 Whether it is gifts of love or material gifts, putting some thought into the gift can result in enjoyment rather than disappointment.

 The following are some thoughts that may be helpful:

 At times in relationships, we let our feelings get the best of us.
 Some people allow their anger to cover hurt, sadness or fear and then attack their partner by unloading a dump truck full of venom and frustration on them.
 This venting type of communication is completely aggressive.
 Others tend to stuff their feelings and upset, making cryptic comments or saying nothing at all.

 Setting goals as a couple may help you revitalize and increase your relationship satisfaction.
 Standing water stagnates where moving water remains fresh and the only difference between standing water and running water is motion.
 Setting and working towards goals helps you add motion to your relationship as you consciously work toward and create the life you want for yourselves.

 It may be sad or comforting to know that all relationships at some point reach the buyer’s remorse phase.
 At this point, one or both start to wonder or question.
 Couples start to think things like, "this is not what I signed up for" or "why should this be so hard?"
 They have probably bumped up against issues and problems and been unwilling or unable to resolve them.
 They have inevitably been hurt and may have developed patterns of reacting to each other that make things worse rather than better.

 Have you wondered why the very traits that attracted you to your partner in the first place, can become the traits that later drive you crazy?
 Perhaps it has something to do with the fact that often our biggest strengths are also our biggest weaknesses.
 Without balance, our strength may become our downfall.